9 Actionable Website Design Ideas for Inspiration (2026)

 7. Pay Attention to Content Formatting

 Content formatting is an underestimated tool for web designers.
-Content is the most important element of your site, be it in the form of blog posts or a sales copy.
+Content is the most important element of your site, be it in the form of blog posts or sales copy.
 In the end, that is what you want visitors to consume.
 Your design’s purpose is to present it in a way that they do.

 Unfortunately, by now people are so saturated that few of them read everything on your page.
 Instead, most visitors scan.
 Furthermore, they tend to do so in an F-shaped pattern.